How I Went From Photographer to Filmmaker With No Budget or Experience

 - • People I wanted to include

-- • Key scenes or themes
+- • Key themes or emotions

 - • A loose structure (start, middle, end)